 Sample Birth Plans

 At Birthing Naturally, we are not fans of the fill-in-the-blank or check-box style birth plans.
-Although these methods are fast and easy, we find them to be best used as a starting point to discover the options you have.
+Although these methods are fast and easy, we find them to be best used as a starting point to discover the options available.

 Birth planning takes time.
 You need to be familiar with your options, understand how they can or will affect other aspects of your labor, and know what your health team is comfortable with.
 The true value of a birth plan lies in the time it takes to prepare.
 The discussions you have with your midwife or doctor, the research you do into the various options and the communication between all members of your birth team as you finalize your decisions are the reasons birth planning is so valuable.
 It is through this work you are able to build a strong team who is working together towards a common goal.